 Background: Cancer is the second leading cause of death in the United States and Texas.
-It is estimated that more than 104,000 Texans will be diagnosed with cancer and approximately 38,000 Texans will die of cancer during 2010.1 The risk of developing many cancers can be reduced by personal behavior changes, such as smoking cessation, improved nutrition, and increased physical activity.
-Some cancers can be prevented if tissue changes are detected early and the tissues are removed at a precancerous stage; e.g., precancerous colon polyps or precancerous changes in cervical tissue.
-Research has shown that some types of cancer can be "cured" if detected during early stages of development and treated promptly and appropriately.
+It is estimated that 104,141 Texans will be diagnosed with cancer and 37,984 Texans will die of cancer in Texas during 2010.
+The risk of developing many cancers can be reduced by personal behavior changes, such as smoking cessation, improved nutrition, and increased physical activity.
+Some cancers can be prevented if tissue changes are detected early and the tissues are removed at a precancerous stage (e.g., precancerous colon polyps or precancerous changes in cervical tissue).
+Research has shown that several types of cancer can be "cured" if detected during early stages of development and treated promptly and appropriately.
 Other cancers can be controlled for many years with appropriate treatment and support services.
-Education and awareness are key to changing personal and practice behaviors that lead to cancer prevention, risk reduction, and early detection, but they must be followed by strategies that motivate, initiate, and sustain behavior change.
+Education and awareness are key to changing personal and practice behaviors that lead to cancer prevention, risk reduction, and early detection but must be followed by strategies that motivate, initiate, and sustain behavior change.